mustafakbulut/Net-Scanner/README.md

 ## Requirements

-You can learn how to install scapy module from this [site](https://scapy.readthedocs.io/en/latest/installation.html).
+You can learn how to install Scapy library from this [site](https://scapy.readthedocs.io/en/latest/installation.html).

 ## Usage